aayushdalal/Fanite/README.md

 1. **The agent called a tool the user didn't explicitly ask for.** The query only asked to "summarize" papers, but the system prompt's *"use both tools when the user wants a comprehensive analysis"* rule was enough for `llama-3.1-8b-instant` to decide, on its own, that keywords were also relevant.
 That's genuine tool-selection reasoning, not a hardcoded `if "keywords" in query` branch.
 2. **The corpus didn't actually contain strong Vision Transformer papers**, and the top similarity score was 0.4839 — noticeably lower than the ~0.65–0.70 scores seen on well-covered topics.
 The LLM's final answer still confidently framed the results as papers "on Vision Transformer" rather than hedging on the weak match, and filled in `[Author Name]` as a placeholder since author metadata isn't part of the tool output at all.
 Both of these are real, observed behaviors of a fast 8B-parameter model with `temperature=0` — not bugs in the retrieval or summarization code.
-They're addressed directly in [Future Improvements](#-future-improvements) and [Lessons Learned](#-lessons-learned) rather than edited out of this trace.

 A second, better-behaved example — `"What are the main keywords and topics in deep learning for medical imaging?"` — routed correctly to `extract_keywords` alone and produced a final answer that stayed grounded in the retrieved titles (*"Implicit Maximum Likelihood Estimation," "Analyzing Neuroimaging Data Through Recurrent Deep Learning Models"*), which is the more representative case.